MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/how-to-scan-outlook-by-using-microsoft-support-and-recovery-assistant.md

 ---
 title: Scan Outlook by using Microsoft Support and Recovery Assistant
-description: Detect and resolve known Outlook issues and create a detailed Outlook configuration report by using the Microsoft Support and Recovery Assistant (SaRA).
+description: Detect and resolve known Outlook issues and create a detailed Outlook configuration report by using Microsoft Support and Recovery Assistant (SaRA).
 author: helenclu
 ms.author: luche
 manager: dcscontentpm